liflab/beepbeep-3-book/markdown/palettes/README.md

 ![Nesting two quantifiers.](NestedQuantifiers.png)

 In this case, a first quantifier `fa1` creates a context object by setting the quantification variable *x* successively to each of the strings in the input collection.
 It then evaluates its underlying function using each context.
 This function turns out to be another quantifier, which is given the same input collection.
 Given a context and an input collection, this second quantifier (`fa2`) creates yet more context objects by taking the incoming context, and setting the quantification variable *y* successively to each of the strings in the input collection.
-It, too, evaluates its underlying function `f`, which checks the equality between the length of the string associated to context variable *x* and the length of the string associated to context variable *y*.
+This quantifier also evaluates an underlying function `f`, which checks the equality between the length of the string associated to context variable *x* and the length of the string associated to context variable *y*.

-Programmatically, the previous picture is represented by the following program; note how `fa2` is given as the `Function` argument to the constructor of `fa1`:
+Programmatically, the previous figure is represented by the following program; note how `fa2` is given as the `Function` argument to the constructor of `fa1`:

 ``` java
 Function f = new FunctionTree(Equals.instance,